 The purpose of the Committee is to advise the student on the Plan of Graduate Work, to advise the student on questions relating to the student’s research, to evaluate the student’s progress, and to conduct all required examinations.

 The Plan of Graduate Work for the MS and PhD represents a study plan designed in collaboration with the major professor and advisory committee.
 In the case of the MBAE, it is a study plan agreed upon by the student and his or her advisor.
-In either case, it represents a definition of courses to be taken, when they are to be taken, and in the case of the MS and PhD, the research effort and level which the committee deems to be appropriate for the degree and specialty.
+In all cases, it represents a definition of courses to be taken, when they are to be taken, and in the case of the MS and PhD, the research effort and level which the committee deems to be appropriate for the degree and specialty.
 It can be considered to be the curriculum for the graduate program, and as such every effort should be made to file the plan as early as possible in the program.
-Although no longer required by the Graduate School for masters programs, it remains a departmental requirement.
-A Plan of Work is still a Graduate School requirement for PhD..

 The Plan of Work is to be completed in SIS (through MyPack Portal).
 Things to keep in mind:

 It is strongly encouraged that courses listed on the Plan of Work be grouped by department.
 BAE courses should come first, followed by courses from other departments, in no particular order.
 Minor coursework should be listed under the appropriate heading.
 These groupings will greatly aid the Student Services Assistant with the entry of the information into the on-line database, thus minimizing the possibility of error.